dzalf/AD567X-16-Channel-Arduino-Library/README.md

 ```
 where `SS_DAC_PIN`, `LDAC_PIN`, and `DAC_RESET_PIN` are the pin numbers used on the Arduino and 1.8 corresponds to a 1.8 V external reference.

 Note that when any library function is called, the SPI Bit Order is set to `MSBFIRST` and the SPI Data Mode is set to `SPI_MODE1`.
-These are not changed back at the end of the function call, so they must be set before using the SPI bus with another device.
+These are not changed back at the end of the function call, so, if the SPI bus is shared with other devices, ensure the bit order and data mode are set correctly after interacting with the DAC.

 ### Setting a voltage
 The AD567X DACs use a buffered input structure, with separate input and DAC registers.
 This library provides ways to write to both registers, to directly affect the DAC outputs or to buffer changes first.
 The `setChannel` function uses the optional argument `DAC_update`, by default set to `False` to determine whether the given value should be written to the DAC registers (when `True`) or to the input registers (when `False`).
 After writing to the input registers, the `updateDAC` function is used to copy the contents of the input registers to the DAC registers (by pulsing the LDAC pin).